 If you want to connect your thermostat to the Nest app, follow the link below.

 The Location menu displays the current location of your home.
 If it’s not correct, you can change your location here.
-If your thermostat is connected to the Nest app and connected to Wi-Fi, it will use your location to gather local date, time, and weather information.
+If your thermostat is connected to the Nest app and connected to Wi-Fi, it can use your location to gather local date, time, and weather information.

 Note: Your location needs to be set correctly for your time to be adjusted automatically.

-If your thermostat is already connected to Wi-Fi, you can see which Wi-Fi network it’s connected to here.
+If your thermostat is already connected to Wi-Fi, you can check which Wi-Fi network it’s connected to here.
 If your thermostat isn’t connected, you can view or select your Wi-Fi network, and enter its password if needed.